35percent/11tystarter/src/posts/southwark-abandon-annual-affordable-housing-monitoring-reports.md

 #### Looking further - another provider

-Checking out another big registered provider, London & Quadrant (L&Q), also throws up some confusing data.
+Checking out another big registered provider, London & Quadrant (L&Q), also throws up the same problem - an apparant fall in total homes from 4,001 on 25 March  to 3228 on 2 April.
 A click on the pie chart, opening L&Q developments shows that while their total number of homes is 4,001, the combined total of social rent, intermediate and affordable only amounts to 3,454 - a difference of 547 homes.

 ![](img/monitoring_audit_webpage_l-q_25_03_2025-10_20_06_250325.png "L&Q's returns")